 Emma designs and illustrates all the books herself (with the occasional exception), partly to keep the style consistent across the list and partly to keep costs down.
 So, right now we are not looking for cover designers and illustrators.
 If we decide to hire any illustrators for future projects, we will do a shout-out in our monthly newsletter and on social media, so keep an eye on those if you like what we do.

 They are!
 You can buy them exclusively from our webshop here.
 We make them ourselves, so not all of our titles are available yet, but they soon will be.
 They are DRM-free and each purchase comes with a MOBI file for Amazon devices and an EPUB file for all the rest.
 They won't be delivered directly to your devices, because we're not terrifying omnipresent digital giants, but once you've downloaded them you can put them on all your devices, like you actually own them.

-We do have a limited number of review copies to give away for each of our books, so if you are interested in reviewing something then send Emma an email at queries [at] theemmapress [dot] com
+We do have a limited number of review copies to give away for each of our books, so if you are interested in reviewing something then email hello [at] theemmapress [dot] com

 Yes.
 Our children's list is still very new, and we published our first poetry anthology for children – Falling Out of the Sky: Poems about Myths and Monsters – in 2015.
 We are planning many more in future, so sign up to our newsletter to hear about forthcoming publications and calls for submissions.